-The effectiveness of RSE provision will be regularly evaluated through student voice feedback at the end of each PSD day and our annual student and parent safeguarding survey.
+The effectiveness of RSE provision will be regularly evaluated through student voice feedback at the end of each Life Skills unit and our annual student and parent safeguarding survey.
+Students will also complete an assessment at the end of each module to assess their individual and cohort understanding, and specific themes may be revisited later in the year or through the form programme if the assessments highlight any misconceptions.
 Feedback is also gained through Student Parliament and College Prefect meetings.
 Feedback from staff on the delivery and appropriateness of resources is also incorporated to support future planning, along with feedback from external visitors on pupil engagement in activities they deliver in school

-The quality of delivery will be evaluated through learning walks on PSD days and reference to SMSC/RSE in lesson observation feedback forms.
+The quality of delivery will be evaluated through learning walks during Life Skills lessons and reference to SMSC/RSE in lesson observation feedback forms.
 This information will be shared with the DSL/member of staff responsible for SMSC/RSE.